vthaanesh22/food-website/README.md

 Font Awesome: Icons for better UI/UX.

-Setup Instructions
+## Setup Instructions

 Clone or download the repository.

-Open index.html in any modern web browser.
+Open `` in any modern web browser.

-Ensure the style.css file is in the same directory for proper styling.
+Ensure the `` file is in the same directory for proper styling.

-Future Enhancements
+## Future Enhancements

 Add a backend for processing orders.